 - Pecan nuts

-- Place 220g spelt flour, 1 tsp baking powder, 2 tsp ground cinnamon or mixed spice and 1 tbsp ground flax seeds into a large mixing bowl.
+- Place 220g spelt flour, 1 teaspoon baking powder, 2 teaspoons ground cinnamon or mixed spice and 1 tablespoon ground flax seeds into a large mixing bowl.
 Whisk together until well combined.

-- Add 150g butternut squash or pumpkin puree and 300ml milk and continue whisking until well combined.
+- Add 150g butternut squash puree and 300ml milk and continue whisking until well combined.

 - Heat a little oil in a medium sized frying pan over a low-medium heat.
 Add a spoonful of the batter.
 Depending on the size of your frying pan you can make 2-3 pancakes at a time but don’t overcrowd the pan or you’ll find it difficult to turn them over.